 This one has also been selected for production of large tubers and like all oca, is resistant to pretty much everything.
 Shown here about actual size.

-Order OCSW six seed tubers (more if tiny) £8.60
+Order OCSW packet of FIVE seed tubers (more if tiny) £8.60

 It has a slightly different shape from normal, and very interestingly, the tubers change colour a few weeks after being dug up - they start out a pale rose colour and then slowly darken to a deep dusky purple.

-Order OCRo quite a small packet of five little seed tubers (more if tiny) £9.40
+Order OCRo packet of FIVE seed tubers (more if tiny) £8.60

 This beautiful new variety was selected by us from the orange oca (OcOR) in 2006 when we spotted one tuber in the harvest with a small yellow patch on its skin.
 We let it sprout, and rooted it to establish this beautiful new strain of yellow oca.